mtyt/melawati-site/docs/index.md

 ---

 # Introducing...
-<p style="font-family:Melawati; font-size:40px">Oddity</p>
+<p style="font-family:Melawati; font-size:40px">O d d i t y</p>

 The Melawati Modular Oddity!

-Take a trigger input signal, and send it to one of eight outputs randomly, depending on the probability potmeters in three stages!
-Two the power of three baby!
+It's a semi-chaotic rhythm generator.

+When the gate at the input is high, the module will calculate a path down to one of the 8 gate outputs, turning left or right at every junction (at every knob).
+The left or right bias can be tweaked by turning the knob in the desired direction.

+With all knobs centered.
+The odds of any of the 8 gate outs being high (when the gate input is high) is equal.
+This will give a perfectly random rhythm.

+If the top knob is turned all the way to the left.
+100% of gate signals will be "passed on" to the left side of the module (the first 4 outputs).
+The next knob will repeat this process, and pass the signal on to one of the two knobs below, based on the position of it's probability knob.

+You can think of it as a modular pachinko machine with tweakable odds.
+Or a series of Bernoulli gates.

+Additional features:

-Additional features: re-assign the first stagen as a split instead of a choice, save the last 16 outputs to memory, and load 2,3,4,5,6,7,8 or 16 in memory mode!
+1. Split mode: re-assign the first stage as a split instead of a choice, in that the first junction will pass the signal on to both knobs.
+This will result in 2 gate signals at the 8 outputs (one on the left, one on the right).
-Temporarily disable memory mode or overwrite the memory!

-This module has it all: LEDs, potentiometers and jacks!
+2. Pattern mode: Bypass all knobs and instead play the last 16 gates on a loop.
+You can set the pattern size during play.
+The control for pattern mode is a 3 way switch which puts let's you read the pattern, bypass the pattern (but don't overwrite it), and write to the pattern.
+So you can lock the perfect groove, go back to chaos for fills and freakyness, but fall back to the previously saved pattern.
+The ideal groovebox.

 ## Pre-order now!
 Currently preparing for mass production.
 Pre-order now by sending an email to...